bhardin/test-vcr/README.md

 Testing VCR
 ======

-Curious if VCR to external sources works with Travis-ci.
+Testing if VCR to external sources works with Travis-ci.